bfritscher/cours-ptw-slides/zero_to_hero_tools_and_git.md

 **Javascript**

 Bring Bootstrap's components to life with over a dozen custom jQuery plugins.
 Easily include them all, or one by one.
+Or native javascript if using Boostrap.native.
 <!-- .element: class="smaller" -->

 Note:

-Alternatives: Bootstrap, Foundation, Angular Material,
+Alternatives: Bootstrap, Foundation, Material Design libraries, UIKit, ...